SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 4. Action is registered.

 ## Compliance Validation
-This step will allow to check different components of the module and detect errors.
+This step will enable you to verify different components of the module and detect any errors.
+Before proceeding, ensure all test dependencies are installed by running the following command in the /_utils directory:
-Before that you need to run poetry install in the  `/_utils` directory to make sure all dependencies installed :
 ``` shell
 poetry install
 ```